|

 his first piano in his workshop under the brand 'Kinner'.

-Unfortunately, his father was very ill and at the age of 48
+Unfortunately, F L Hoe's father was very ill and at the age of 48

-he gave up everything to his relative in Singapore and return to China
+he gave up everything in Singapore and return to China.

-By 1850s, Shanghai already had a piano shop, Moutrie & Company.
-It was
+By 1850s, Shanghai already had a piano shop, Moutrie, Robinson & Co..
+It

-the first piano company that started with the sale and
+was a first British piano company started business in Shanghai with the

-down in the early 1950s, as did other foreign enterprises.
+Moutrie, Robinson & Co. closed down in the early 1950s, as did other

 at Jalan Tuanku Abdul Rahman (then known as Batu Road) selling pianos